ngimber/NearestNeighborWorkflow_Filopodia/README.md

 - List of PRG2 spots (tab delimited columns: Name	X	Y	Frame)
 - binary masks (tif format, black background)

-See also the provided examples
+See also the provided examples.
+Further information is provided in the methods section of Brosig and Fuchs et al. 2019.